Ouphix/synchro-psychotherapies/steps2.md

 The script in [Python](https://www.python.org/), [Call_S_Estimator.py](https://github.com/Ouphix/synchro-psychotherapies/blob/master/Scripts/Call_S_Estimator.py) takes this filtered motion data and compute a synchrony score for each association possible of two or more subjects.

+To compute the synchrony, we use the S_Estimator algorithm that is drawn from information theory.
+It makes a matrix of correlation on the  standardised motion history time series (mean =0 and SD = 1).
+Consequeltly, only the shape of the signal matters.
+Afterwards, it computes the eigenvalues of this matrix.
+Finally, after the normalization of the eigenvalues, it can compute the synchrony from a sort of entropy (Carneli et al, 2005).
+Hte index ranges from 0 (no synchrony) to 1 (full synchrony).
+If all signals are equals, the synchrony scores equals 1.

 **You need to specify, **

 - the folder where you put your data (eg dataFolder = '/Users/Ofix/Documents/Fac/internat/Recherche/projets/synchro/synchroData/CSV/filtered/')